dm9965/estore-project/docs/DesignDoc.md

 > Describe the types of components in the tier and describe their
 > responsibilities.
 This should be a narrative description, i.e. it has
 > a flow or "story line" that the reader can follow._

+In the View Tier UI the types of components in the tier refer to the various paths on the website.
+For example there is separation for the navigation bar, the entire homepage, shopping cart, etc. Their responsibilities are given by their names as each file was specifically named after it's purpose.

 > _You must also provide sequence diagrams as is relevant to a particular aspects
 > of the design that you are describing.
 For example, in e-store you might create a